Coherent Two-State Oscillations in False Vacuum Decay Regimes

-In Fig.~\ref{fig:phasediagram}(c), we fix the transverse field at a large value, $g=0.8$, and plot $P_{\text{sub}}$ versus $h$ for increasing $L$.
-For a finite system size $L$, we find that as the longitudinal field $h$ increases from $0$ to a small value, the false vacuum decay behaviour is replaced by an alternation between single-state stationary evolution and two-state oscillations, respectively indicated by $P_{\text{sub}}\sim0$ and $P_{\text{sub}}\sim0.5$.
-For $L=20$, this alternation occurs about five times before entering the false vacuum decay regime.
-From the vertical blue strips in Fig.~\ref{fig:phasediagram}(b), we infer that the non-trivial resonant states at $g=0.8$, corresponding to the peaks of $P_{\text{sub}}$ in Fig.~\ref{fig:phasediagram}(c), are continuously connected, upon decreasing $g$, to analytically tractable states.
-The latter prove to be the symmetric size-$n$ single-bubble states $\vert S_n \rangle$, as demonstrated in the following weak-$g$ analysis, where the false vacuum is well approximated by $\vert \Omega\rangle \approx \vert \uparrow,\uparrow,...,\uparrow\rangle$.
+In Fig.~\ref{fig:phasediagram}(c), we fix the transverse field at a representative value $g=0.8$ and plot $P_{\text{sub}}$ versus $h$ for increasing $L$.
+For a finite system size $L$, as the longitudinal field $h$ increases from $0$, we find the false vacuum decay dynamics alternates between single-state stationary evolution and two-state oscillations, respectively associated with $P_{\text{sub}}\!\sim\!0$ and $P_{\text{sub}}\!\sim\!0.5$.
+For $L=20$, this cycle of change occurs about four times before the system enters the false vacuum decay regime.